apache/nuttx/configs/stm3210e-eval/README.txt

     ----------- ----------------------- --------------------------------
     Built-in    None                    apps/examples/nx
     Apps                                apps/examples/nxhello
-                                        apps/examples/usbstorage
+                                        apps/examples/usbstorage (5)
     =========== ======================= ================================

-    * You will probably need to modify nsh/setenv.sh or nsh2/setenv.sh to set up the correct PATH variable for whichever toolchain you may use.
+    (1) You will probably need to modify nsh/setenv.sh or nsh2/setenv.sh to set up the correct PATH variable for whichever toolchain you may use.
-   ** Since DfuSe is assumed, this configuration may only work under
-      Cygwin without modification.
+    (2) Since DfuSe is assumed, this configuration may only work under Cygwin without modification.
-  *** When any other device other than /dev/console is used for a user
-      interface, (1) linefeeds (\n) will not be expanded to carriage return / linefeeds \r\n).
+    (3) When any other device other than /dev/console is used for a user interface, (1) linefeeds (\n) will not be expanded to carriage return / linefeeds \r\n).
 You will need to configure your terminal program to account for this.
 And (2) input is not automatically echoed so you will have to turn local echo on.
- **** Microsoft holds several patents related to the design of
-      long file names in the FAT file system.
+    (4) Microsoft holds several patents related to the design of long file names in the FAT file system.
 Please refer to the details in the top-level COPYING file.
 Please do not use FAT long file name unless you are familiar with these patent issues.
+    (5) When built as an NSH add-on command (CONFIG_EXAMPLES_USBSTRG_BUILTIN=y), Caution should be used to assure that the SD drive is not in use when the USB storage device is configured.
+Specifically, the SD driver should be unmounted like:

+        nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard # Card is mounted in NSH ...
+        nsh> umount /mnd/sdcard                    # Unmount before connecting USB!!! nsh> msconn                                # Connect the USB storage device ...
+        nsh> msdis                                 # Disconnect USB storate device nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard # Restore the mount

+        Failure to do this could result in corruption of the SD card format.

   nx:
   ---